There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 The racers are venomous snakes that move quickly.
 They can be found on roadsides, wetlands, bushes, rubbish piles, and areas near water.

-Depending on the subspecies, adult racers can range in length from 20 to 60 inches.
+Adult racers can range from 20 to 60 inches depending on the subspecies.
 The average adult weighs approximately 556 g, or 1.226 lb, with minimal variation in size between males and females.

 Most of their diet comprises rodents, smaller animals, frogs, lizards, and snakes.
 Certain subspecies have been seen to scale trees to obtain eggs and young birds.